Loading...

 cat /etc/pam.d/common-auth

 PAM is the authentication layer.
-This check confirms the LDAP PAM module is present in the auth stack so directory credentials can be validated.
+This verifies the LDAP PAM module is present in the auth stack so directory credentials can be validated.

 auth sufficient pam_ldap.so